jeromeetienne/learningthreejs.com/source/_posts/2013-06-03-discovering-leap-device-sos.markdown

 First the Visualizer.
 This application is installed when you installthe leap itself.
 It is a basic display of what the leap detects.
 It helps you discover what the leap can do and diagnose potential issue.

 Then a [flocking application](https://developer.leapmotion.com/blog/new-demo-available-flocking).
 In this beautifully realized application you interact with a swarm of fishes in deep sea.
 It is computed over GPU, so you play with an impressive number of fishes.
 Each of your finger tips is visualized with a nice incandescent fire.
 Fishes are attracted by your fingers.
 But as soon as you move you scare them away.
-Just excelent https://developer.leapmotion.com/blog/new-demo-available-flocking
+Just excelent!

 Google modified its famous application Google earth to support leap device.
 Now you can fly above the earth with your hands in the air.
 See the [announcement for details](http://www.theverge.com/2013/4/22/4246612/google-will-release-google-earth-app-for-leap-motion).